 Building up the body of Christ –

-Paul does not prescribe putting new converts in authority over the Church because of their spiritual immaturity, and gives two warnings about them:
+Paul doesn't prescribe putting new converts in authority over the Church because of spiritual immaturity,

-they tend to be conceited and they tend to fall into condemnation incurred
+they tend to be conceited, causing them to fall into condemnation incurred

 by the devil.
 New converts often have great zeal for the Lord, but that